hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Must Support and Obligations: _Must Support_ or Obligation is not present as there is no assertion of required support for any of the elements profiled in this guide for a particular usage.
 * References: references are not constrained to avoid limiting the opportunities for downstream IGs and applications to define their own business rules.

-Some FHIR resource types are not profiled in AU Base as Base Resource Profiles as they are too generic including Observation and Device.
-In this case AU Core or a downstream IG will profile the core FHIR resource directly.
+Some FHIR resource types are not profiled in AU Base as it is too abstract to be support meaningful localisation across use cases in a base resource profile e.g. Basic, Observation, and Device.
+For these resource types, AU Core or a downstream use case IG can profile directly instead of inheriting from an AU Base profile.

 #### Generic Use Case Profile Approach

-Generic use case profiles, profile a FHIR resource to define a particular usage but do not prescribe conformance for a particular actor or scenario.
-These profiles are always temporary, and are included where there is:
+Generic use case profiles (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html)), profile a FHIR resource to define structures relevant to a particular use case but do not prescribe conformance for a particular actor or scenario.
+These profiles are intended to be temporary, and are included in AU Base where there is:
-* sufficient community need for national level agreement on the 'what'
+* sufficient community need for national level agreement on the 'what' for a use case
+* sufficient community agreement on the 'what' for a use case
-* there is no current project or expected to be project that covers this scope
+* there is no current or coming soon IG project that covers the scope of the use case

-Generic Use Case resource profiles are defined as open, i.e. allowing additional elements and rules which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.
+Generic use case resource profiles are defined as open, i.e. allowing additional elements and rules which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.

-Generic use case profiles are to remain definitional and do not include _Must Support_ or Obligation.
+Generic use case profiles remain definitional, encourage derivation, and do not include _Must Support_ or Obligation.
 Constraints are limited to defining the particular scope and typically include some type of fixed value or terminology constraint to describe the kind of concept.
-Constraints are still minimal to avoid limiting downstream IG modelling choices.
+Constraints are still minimal to avoid limiting downstream IG modelling and implementation choices.

-When a project that covers the scope of an AU Base generic use case profile that profile is moved to that project and deprecated in AU Base.
+When an IG project is started that covers the scope of an AU Base generic use case profile, that profile is moved to new IG project and then either deprecated or removed in AU Base.
 For example:
-* the AU Core vital signs profiles started in AU Base and were moved to AU Core
+* the AU Core vital signs profiles started in AU Base and were subsequently moved to AU Core and then removed from AU Base
-* AU eRequesting ServiceRequest profile started in AU Base as [AU Base DiagnosticRequest](StructureDefinition-au-diagnosticrequest.html) which is deprecated.
+* the AU eRequesting ServiceRequest profile started in AU Base and was subsequently moved to AU eRequesting and then deprecated in AU Base

 ### Maturity Levels
 These levels used for HL7 AU FHIR Implementation Guides are associated with the [FHIR Maturity Model](http://hl7.org/fhir/R4/versions.html#maturity) and adjusted for local use.